gabhirama/Probablistic-Modelling-of-Time-Series-StreamflowData/README.md

 ### Discussion

+The graphical results along with this analysis are attached as a separate folder in the main.

 The R-squared values you obtained are quite high (0.985 and 0.986), which indicates that the fitted model explains a large proportion of the variance in your data.
 This suggests that the Generalized Extreme Value (GEV) distribution is a good fit for my block maxima values.

 The p-values you obtained are 0.0, which is less than the commonly used significance level of 0.05.
 This indicates that the fit of the GEV distribution to your data is statistically significant.